 What do cars, refrigerators and sofas have in common?
 Polyurethane.

-This extremely versatile type of plastic keeps you comfortable while driving, keeps cold food and drinks in your refrigerator, keeps warm your home and the water in your boiler.
+This extremely versatile type of plastic keeps you comfortable while driving, keeps food and drinks in your refrigerator cold, keeps your home and the water in your boiler warm.

-A polyurethane good quality foam is the result of a reagents better mixing, which optimize the chemical reaction between the two components.
-To achieve this goal, Cannon has conceived and patented the FPL high pressure mixing head: the components flow was forced through an “L-shaped” mixing chamber in order to maximize the efficiency of the contact.
+A high-quality polyurethane foam is the result of the reagents being mixed better, which optimizes the chemical reaction between the two components.
+To achieve this, we created and patented the FPL high pressure mixing head: the flow of the components is forced through an “L-shaped” mixing chamber to maximize the efficiency of their contact.

-Since its foundation, Cannon has been on the forefront in developing new solutions to process polyurethanes, following chemistry evolution and the consequent high efficient and high performing polyurethane systems.
+Since our foundation, we have been at the forefront in developing new solutions for processing polyurethanes, following chemistry’s evolution and the consequent highly efficient and high-performing polyurethane systems.

-Thanks to the hard work of the R&D department, Cannon is currently involved in the improvement of the mixing, dosing and foaming technologies, in order to make the most cutting-edge products.
+Thanks to the hard work of our R&D department, we are currently involved in improving mixing, dosing and foaming technologies, in order to make the most cutting-edge products.

-Polyurethanes found large industrial use after World War II.
-In the ‘80s the polyurethane market constantly grows and develops, above all in terms of applications: the number of foam articles manufactured multiplies and, at the same time, the request of better performance foams increases.
+Polyurethanes came into large-scale industrial use after World War II.
+In the 1980s, the polyurethane market grew and developed constantly, especially in terms of applications: the number of foam articles manufactured multiplied and with it the request for better performing foams increased.